 The Group can elect to irrevocably designate its equity investments which are not held for trading as equity investments at fair value through other comprehensive income.
 Only the relevant dividend income (excluding the dividend income explicitly recovered as part of the investment cost) is recognised in profit or loss.
 Subsequent changes in the fair value are included in other comprehensive income, and no provision for impairment is required.
-When the financial asset is derecognised, the accumulated gains or losses previously included in other comprehensive income are transferred from other comprehensive income to retained profits.
+When the financial asset is derecognised, the accumulated gains or losses previously included in other comprehensive income to retained profits.